MarshalJoe/joes-blog/README.md

 fab build
 ```

-To preview how the static site will be rendered via `localhost`, enter `fab preview`.
+To preview how the static site will be rendered via `localhost`:

 ```
 fab preview
 ```

-To watch for changes and kick off new builds when you're making local edits use `fab watch`
+To watch for changes and kick off new builds when you're making local edits:

 ```
 fab watch
 ```

-To deploy to S3
+And to deploy to S3:

 ```
 fab deploy
 ```

+To keep credentials out of the source code and keep the code succinct I use Fabric's `local()` function to simply call the [AWS command line interface](https://aws.amazon.com/cli/) present in my local shell for deployment.

 ## License